Bennetland

 Bennetland is a hamlet in the East Riding of Yorkshire, England.
 It is situated approximately 19 mi west of Hull city centre and 5 mi east of Howden town centre.
+Smith suggests that the name, first recorded in 1234, means stretch of land overgrown with bent grass.

 It lies less than 1 mi west from Gilberdyke, and is south of the M62 motorway and just to the south of the B1230 road.
 Bennetland lies between the Selby Line and the Hull and Doncaster Branch and is served by Gilberdyke railway station.

 The hamlet forms part of the civil parish of Gilberdyke.